Table of Contents

 Assessment types indicate the type of diagnostic used to evaluate students' early literacy skills.
 Alongside practice assessments, three assessment types are available in the LIS.

-Select Practice Assessment from the Assessment Type drop-down
+Select Practice Assessment from the Assessment Type drop-down.

-Select a form
+Select a Form

 Forms are an alternate set of question prompts for diagnostic assessments.